Allen-Patric/Portfolio/README.md

+Highlighted in my portfolio is a fully functional Instagram Clone created by utilizing the MERN stack.

 link: https://reactinstaclone96.herokuapp.com/signin

-A fully functional Instagram Clone created by utilizing the MERN stack.

 Features -